hpe-storage/scod/docs/csi_driver/index.md

 These are the combinations HPE has tested and can provide offical support services around for each of the CSI driver releases.
 Each [Container Storage Provider](../container_storage_provider/index.md) has it's own requirements in terms of storage platform OS and may have other constraints not listed here.

+!!! note
+    For Kubernetes 1.12 and earlier please see [legacy FlexVolume drivers](../flexvolume_driver/index.md).

 #### HPE 3PAR and Primera Container Storage Provider 1.0

 Release highlights: Initial GA release with support for Dynamic Provisioning, CSI snapshots, and volume resize.